 “I always do the things that are pleasing to Him (John 8:26,28,29)

-But Jesus words are not insignificant random comments such as we would make that can be ignored or dismissed.
-Every single word Jesus spoke was in fact God inspired.
+But the words of Jesus are not insignificant random comments that can be ignored or dismissed.
+Every single word He spoke was in fact God inspired.
 Therefore I must make my brain pay attention.
 I must.
 Every word is inspired.

-- Lovingly teach the twelve, even Judas, to love one another
+- Lovingly teach the twelve disciples, even Judas, to love one another.

 - Resist the temptation to call for a legion of rescuing angels.